§ Verifiable Public Registry v4 Specification

 }

-To participate in an ecosystem and assume a role associated with a specific credential schema, an entity must have an account in the VPR and complete a validation process to obtain the required permission.
+To participate in an ecosystem and assume a role associated with a specific credential schema:

 The validation process involves two parties: